 Anglesey is many things.
 It is a place that inspires, a place that appeals to all the senses – a place to see, hear, taste, smell and feel.
 It is a place to get away from it all.
-But most of all, Anglesey is a place to get out and do!
+Most of all, Anglesey is a place to get out and do!

-Much of our coastline has been declared an Area of Outstanding Natural Beauty (AONB), and come rain or shine our fabulous beaches offer something for everyone – vast stretches of sand, swimming for the children and windswept bays where a bracing walk and rock pooling are the call of the day.
+Much of our coastline has been declared an Area of Outstanding Natural Beauty (AONB), and come rain or shine our fabulous beaches offer something for everyone – vast stretches of sand, swimming for the children and windswept bays where a bracing dog walk and rock pooling are the order of the day.